Iran Gas Oil Exporter

 - Off-road uses (e.g., mining, construction, and logging)

 - Electric power generation

 Gas Oil Production

-Primary crude oil cuts in ordinary refinery which is containing gases, light/heavy naphtha, kerosene, light Gas Oil, heavy Gas Oil and residue.
-Many final products streams obtained from these intermediate refinery product streams, including fuel gas, liquefied petroleum gas (LPG), gasoline, jet fuel, kerosene, auto Gas Oil, lubricants, bunker oil, asphalt and coke.
+Primary crude oil cuts in the ordinary refinery which is containing gases, light/heavy naphtha, kerosene, light Gas Oil, heavy Gas Oil, and residue.
+Many final products stream obtained from these intermediate refinery product streams, including fuel gas, liquefied petroleum gas (LPG), gasoline, jet fuel, kerosene, auto Gas Oil, lubricants, bunker oil, asphalt, and coke.
 The entire refinery technology involves careful manipulation of various feed properties using both chemical and physical changes.
-In fact, a process refinery can be assumed as a combination of both physical and chemical processes or unit operations and unit processes respectively. originally, in a refinery, the dominant physical process is the process of distillation that enables of lighter components removal from the components that is heavier.
-The other chemical processes for example, alkylation and isomerization are equally important in the refinery engineering as these processes enable the reactive transformation of various functional groups to desired functional groups in the product streams.
+In fact, a process refinery can be assumed as a combination of both physical and chemical processes or unit operations and unit processes respectively. originally, in a refinery, the dominant physical process is the process of distillation that enables lighter components removed from the components that are heavier.
+The other chemical processes, for example, alkylation and isomerization are equally important in refinery engineering as these processes enable the reactive transformation of various functional groups to desired functional groups in the product streams.